Maryland Court Records

 - Carjacking—Up to 30 years in jail.

-Felonies in Maryland are not classified but they do not carry equal weight.
-While some are very severe and may attract life imprisonment, others are less severe.
+Felonies in Maryland are not classified but do not carry equal weight.
+While some are severe and may attract life imprisonment, others are less severe.
 Examples of felonies in Maryland include:

 - Robbery